-Every Sunday, April to September Monday to Thursday, Sheffield School Holidays We are closed in the Christmas holidays 10am to 4pm
+Every Sunday, May to September Monday to Thursday, Sheffield School Holidays* 10am to 4pm

 Rhubarb Shed Cafe

 Guided history tours